Describing the Migdal effect with a bremsstrahlung-like process and many-body effects: Electronic excitation in the quantum field theory description

 \subsection{A general formula for Migdal effect in quantum field theory}

-The Migdal effect refers to the process in which the incident DM particle collides with a nucleus in crystal, and the recoiled nucleus excites an electron across the band gap from valence state $\ket{v}$ to a conduction state $\ket{c}$.
-Inspired by the treatment of the plasmon production in Ref.~\cite{Kozaczuk:2020uzb}, in this study we discuss the Migdal effect with similar description in the hope that sudden acceleration effect of the nucleus will be well captured with a bremsstrahlung-like process.
-This process can also be understood as the two-body scattering between the DM particle and a nucleus, with the scattered DM particle and the nucleus, as well as the electron-hole pair as the final states, \textit{i.e.}, the process $\chi\left(p_{\chi}\right)+N\rightarrow\chi\left(p_{\chi}'\right)+N\left(p_{N}\right)+\,$electron-hole pair, where $\chi$ stands for the DM particle, $N\left(p_{N}\right)$~$\left(N\left(p_{N}'\right)\right)$ is the nucleus before (after) the collision.
-The relevant Feynman diagrams are presented in Fig.~\ref{fig:Diagrams}, where $e\left(c\right)$ and $h\left(v\right)$ represent the electronic conduction and valence states, respectively, from which the amplitude is read as
+The Migdal effect in solids refers to the process in which the incident DM particle collides with a nucleus in crystal, and the recoiled nucleus excites an electron across the band gap from valence state $\ket{j}$ to a conduction state $\ket{i}$.
+As has been pointed out in our previous study~\citep{PhysRevD.102.043007} that the boost argument for the Migdal effect in an isolated atom used in Ref.~\citep{Ibe2018} no longer applies for the crystalline solids, because one can not regard the whole crystal target as a big nucleus: it is the struck nucleus in the crystal that is recoiling, but not the whole crystal.
+A description fixed to the crystal is preferred.
+Inspired by the treatment of the plasmon production in Ref.~\citep{Kozaczuk:2020uzb}, in this study we discuss the Migdal effect with similar description in the hope that sudden acceleration effect of the nucleus will be well captured with a bremsstrahlung-like process.
+This process can also be understood as the two-body scattering between the DM particle and a nucleus, with the scattered DM particle and the nucleus, as well as the electron-hole pair as the final states, i.e., the process $\chi\left(p_{\chi}\right)+N\rightarrow\chi\left(p_{\chi}'\right)+N\left(p_{N}\right)+\,$electron-hole pair, where $\chi$ stands for the DM particle, $N\left(p_{N}\right)$~$\left(N\left(p_{N}'\right)\right)$ is the nucleus before (after) the collision.
+The relevant Feynman diagrams are presented in Fig.~\ref{fig:Diagrams}, where $e\left(i\right)$ and $h\left(j\right)$ represent the electronic conduction and valence states, respectively, from which the amplitude is read as

-where $\mathbf{q}=-\mathbf{p}_{N}-\mathbf{k}$, $p_{N}=\left|\mathbf{p}_{N}\right|$, $k=\left|\mathbf{k}\right|$, $V$ is the volume of the crystal, $m_{N}$ is the nucleus mass, $\varepsilon_{cv}=\varepsilon_{c}-\varepsilon_{v}$ is the energy difference between the conduction states $\left\{ \ket{c}\right\} $ and valence states $\left\{ \ket{v}\right\} $, $V_{\chi N}\left(\mathbf{q}\right)$ represents the DM-nucleus contact interaction $V_{\chi N}\left(\mathbf{x}\right)$ in momentum space, which is connected to the DM-nucleus cross section with the following relation,
+where $\mathbf{q}=-\mathbf{p}_{N}-\mathbf{k}$, $p_{N}=\left|\mathbf{p}_{N}\right|$, $k=\left|\mathbf{k}\right|$, $V$ is the volume of the crystal, $m_{N}$ is the nucleus mass, $\varepsilon_{ij}=\varepsilon_{i}-\varepsilon_{j}$ is the energy difference between the conduction states $\left\{ \ket{i}\right\} $ and valence states $\left\{ \ket{j}\right\} $, $V_{\chi N}\left(\mathbf{q}\right)$ represents the DM-nucleus contact interaction $V_{\chi N}\left(\mathbf{x}\right)$ in momentum space, which is connected to the DM-nucleus cross section with the following relation,